 InMed is a leader in the therapeutic development of cannabinol (CBN)

-InMed is the first company to advance CBN into a clinical trial.
+InMed is the first company to advance CBN as a therapeutic product into a clinical trial.
 CBN is the active pharmaceutical ingredient in two of our pharmaceutical development programs – INM-755 cannabinol cream, which has completed enrollment of a Phase 2 clinical development for epidermolysis bullosa, and INM-088 CBN eye drops in preclinical development for glaucoma.

 A growing library of new cannabinoid analogs

-InMed’s division, BayMedica, has produced an extensive library of cannabinoid new chemical entities for pharmaceutical development, aimed at targeting diverse clinical indications.
+InMed has an extensive library of cannabinoid new chemical entities for pharmaceutical development, aimed at targeting diverse clinical indications.
 Years of cannabinoid research and knowledge has led to a myriad of patentable cannabinoid analogs.
 Its analog patents offer broad protection through its unique molecular components, such as side-chain structures.
 These cannabinoid analogs are suitable for pharmaceutical development.